darius-v/state-2/Readme.md

 After composer install can be that case.
 Helped deleting vendor in host machine.
 Then vendor was deleted automatically in container.
 And running composer install.9

+# If logs contents are not visible

+Helps removing volumes:
+`docker composer down -v`

+Then will need reinstall composer packages and run migrations.

 TODO: